IzabelaBubula/E-GradingLog/README.md

 # E-GradingLog
 Simulator of electronical garding log, where adding students, groupas and marks is available.
+Created using JavaFX

 App features:
 -adding new students, groups